On farms of all sizes, veterinary medicine is commonly used to ensure the health and well-being of horses, goats, cows, chickens, and other livestock.

 What Can You Do?

-Although no return programs aimed specifically at veterinary pharmaceuticals currently exist, the U.S. Department of Justice’s Drug Enforcement Administration (DEA) may accept these products.
-National Take Back Day is sponsored every spring and fall by the DEA and offers citizens an opportunity to safely turn in expired and unwanted medications with no inventory of products and no identification of participants.
+Although no take-back programs specifically for veterinary medicine currently exist, the U.S. Department of Justice’s Drug Enforcement Administration (DEA) may still accept them.
+National Take Back Day is sponsored every spring and fall by the DEA and offers the public an opportunity to safely and anonymously turn in expired and unwanted medications.
 Many municipal law enforcement offices also maintain permanent, free take back programs.
 Visit the map to find a location near you.

-Local veterinary clinics may accept unwanted and expired veterinary medicine for safe disposal, though they are not required to do so.
-Check with your local clinic for options.
-Likewise, drug companies may be willing to accept unused, expired medications.
+Your veterinarian may accept unwanted and expired animal medicine for safe disposal at their discretion.
+Check with your clinic for options.
+Similarly, pharmaceutical companies may accept unused, expired medications.
 In general, controlled substances should never be returned to a veterinary clinic.

-Municipal or local trash services may offer programs where pharmaceutical products can be dropped off for disposal.
-Contact your local waste management service to inquire about options in your area.
-Expired medication is considered hazardous waste, so your local hazardous waste disposal facility may also have recommendations for proper disposal.
+Your municipal waste management services may offer programs where unwanted medicine can be dropped off for safe disposal.
+Contact your local service to find options in your area.
+Expired medication is considered hazardous waste, so your local hazardous waste disposal facility may also have recommendations for safe disposal.

 A take-back program should always be your first choice for disposal of unwanted or expired veterinary medications.
 There are other, less preferred ways to dispose of medications if a drop-off or take-back program is not available to you.
 Visit Other Ways to Dispose to learn more.
 Never flush unwanted or expired medicine unless the medication gives specific instructions to flush it as a means of disposal.
 Unwanted or expired medicine should never be incinerated in burn barrels, composted, or buried.